Mark (the inventor) believes in learning through play.

 The future of the Playing Board is magnetic as well.
 Either metal, so that the tiles could attach easily or made from magnetic foil.

-Yes, the design is thought of to engage everyone to have fun while playing games with the set.
 This is achieved in three main ways - tactility, mechanics, and sound.
-The tiles are tactile and can be read-only with a single touch.
-The power of magnets helps them stay fixed on the playing ground when touched.
-There is a clipping sound indicating they fit together.
-This combination makes the game suitable for blind people.
+The tiles are tactile and can be read only with a single touch.
+The power of magnets helps them stay fixed on the playing surface when touched.
+The tiles do not produce any sound by themselves, but a unique clipping sound indicates they fit together.
+This combination makes the game suitable for visually impaired people, too.

 The dimensions are 30x30x3mm.